 17 Do not hide your face from your servant,

 Answer me speedily!

-18 Draw near to my soul and redeem it.
+18 Draw near to me and redeem me.

 Ransom me because of my enemies.